bilal-dotcom/blog/clq8loz7l000508kzbhmedmgh.md

     This will scan only port 80 and 443 to check if a web server is running.

+6. `nmap — script vuln <ip adress>`

+    This command will look for potentials vulnerabilities on the machine with more informations including the CVE associated.

     These are just a few examples, and Nmap provides a multitude of options and configurations. <mark>Ensure proper authorization before scanning any network, as unauthorized scanning may be considered malicious and could lead to legal consequences</mark>.
 Always follow ethical guidelines and respect the privacy and security of the systems you're scanning.

     Nmap has many other useful options to perform more stealthy scans, detect firewall settings, exclude hosts, scan IPv6 addresses, and more.
 More information can be found on the official [site](https://nmap.org/).